 I cannot get past the sexualized violence in this series, or how many women we saw mutilated on screen.

-Full disclosure: I talk about women in sci-fi and fantasy on a regular basis through my work with the podcast Metamashina.
-We also have a mini-series devoted to the “women as robots” trope, so stuff like this is near and dear to my heart.
+Full disclosure: I talk about women in sci-fi and fantasy on a regular basis through my other creative outlets.
+I’ve done stuff like a podcast mini-series on the “women as robots” trope, so stuff like this is near and dear to my heart.
 I’ve spent a lot of time with it.

 Beyond my professional work, I find this trend disturbing because I’m a woman too.
 I love robots and violent shows, but it can be incredibly disheartening when almost every person on screen who looks like you is either there as a backdrop element or shock value to be violently dismembered or killed.
 Sometimes all three, and not in that order.

 Sonnie was great, but I’m tired of female characters who have nothing to motivate them but a sexual assault—women are more complicated than their trauma, and I wish Love, Death & Robots had realized this.

 I’m okay with stories about women who work in the adult film industry, but it’s upsetting to see so many of them being killed or dismembered on screen.
 This happened twice in Love, Death & Robots: first with the dancer in The Witness, then with Yan from Good Hunting.